Electronics Calculators

 Do these calculators work for both DC and AC circuits?

-Most tools target DC or low-frequency electronics.
+Most core tools target DC or low-frequency electronics.
 The Ohm's Law and Voltage Divider calculators assume resistive (DC) behaviour.
-The Watts/Volts/Amps tool explicitly covers DC, single-phase AC and three-phase AC with power factor.
-For RF or high-frequency work involving impedance, reactance and phase angle, use a dedicated RF calculator — these tools do not model parasitic capacitance or inductance.
+The Watts/Volts/Amps tool covers DC, single-phase AC and three-phase AC with power factor.
+For AC work involving reactance and impedance, use the Inductor Reactance, Capacitor Reactance, and Impedance calculators.
+These tools do not model parasitic effects or distributed inductance at RF frequencies.

 Are the results accurate enough for real circuits?